c-schutz/DSAProject3/README.md

 ## Overview

-The Movie Vizualization Graph project allows users to explore relationships between movies based on shared actors.
+The Movie Vizualization Graph project allows users to explore relationships between movies (from 2020 or earlier) based on shared actors.
 It implements two algorithms: Breadth-First Search (BFS) and Dijkstra's algorithm, to find paths between movies and analyze their connections.

 ## Features